-Candidates for admission to the Master of Accountancy program are required to hold a fouryear baccalaureate degree (or equivalent) from an accredited institution.
+Candidates for admission to the Master of Accountancy program are required to hold a four-year baccalaureate degree (or equivalent) from an accredited institution.
 An undergraduate degree in accounting, business, or equivalent with appropriate upper division accounting courses is a requirement.
 An admission decision is based on a combination of a student's undergraduate and/or graduate academic performance, professional experience, letters of recommendation and/or standardized test scores.
 All students are encouraged to submit Graduate Management Admissions Test (GMAT), Graduate Records Examination (GRE) or Miller Analogy Test (MAT) scores in support of their application.

-- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of an appropriate bachelor's degree from an accredited college or university, including upper division coursework in accounting: financial, managerial/cost, tax, and auditing - Submission of official transcripts or original foreign evaluations showing successful completion of an appropriate bachelor's degree program from an accredited college or university, including upper division coursework in accounting: financial, managerial/cost, tax, and auditing, received within the first semester of enrollment - Two letters of recommendation received within the first semester of enrollment - Minimum GMAT score of 450, GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) or MAT score at the 40th percentile received within the first semester of enrollment - Formal resume indicating education and complete work history
+- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of an appropriate bachelor's degree from an accredited college or university, including upper division coursework in accounting: financial, managerial/cost, tax, and auditing

+- Submission of official transcripts or original foreign evaluations showing successful completion of an appropriate bachelor's degree program from an accredited college or university, including upper division coursework in accounting: financial, managerial/cost, tax, and auditing, received within the first semester of enrollment - Minimum GMAT score of 450, GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) or MAT score at the 40th percentile received within the first semester of enrollment - Formal resume indicating education and complete work history